 Insurance brokers and insurance agents generally get paid commissions from the insurance company.
 The commission is based on a percentage of the insurance premiums paid.

-Depending on state law, insuarnce brokers may charge a separate brokerage fee to the consumer, although many do not.
-It’s more common for an insurance broker to charge an extra fee when selling business insurance than personal insurance, says Mike McBride, president of Mason-McBride, an independent insurance agency in Troy, Michigan.
+Depending on state law, insurance brokers may charge a separate brokerage fee to the consumer, although many do not.
+It’s more common for an insurance broker to charge an extra fee when selling business insurance than personal insurance, says W. Michael McBride, president of Mason-McBride, an independent insurance agency in Troy, Michigan.

 When you’re thinking about working with an auto insurance broker, ask about any additional fees.